GianlucaBertaina/nucleardensity/README.md

 This code evaluates the nuclear density distributions, together with the bond, angle, and dihedral distributions, given the wavefunctions determined with a semiclassical method [https://doi.org/10.1063/1.5041911](https://doi.org/10.1063/1.5041911), using a Monte Carlo approach.

-If you use this code and/or the provided datasets for scientific publication, please cite the following article:
+If you use this code and/or the provided datasets for scientific publication, please cite the following articles:

+C. Aieta, G. Bertaina, M. Micciarelli, and M. Ceotto "Representing Molecular Ground and Excited Vibrational Eigenstates with Nuclear Densities obtained from Semiclassical Initial Value Representation Molecular Dynamics"

 C. Aieta, M. Micciarelli, G. Bertaina and M. Ceotto "Anharmonic quantum nuclear densities from full dimensional vibrational eigenfunctions with application to protonated glycine", Nat.
 Commun.
-(2020).
+(2020) [https://doi.org/10.1038/s41467-020-18211-](https://doi.org/10.1038/s41467-020-18211-).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for testing purposes and reproduction of the distributions for protonated Glycine.
+These instructions will get you a copy of the project up and running on your local machine for testing purposes and reproduction of the distributions for water and protonated Glycine.

 ### Prerequisites